wallowallo/project-tyr/ASSIGNMENT.md

 There are some problems with the current implementation:

 * The current items in the cart are not shown and it is not possible to remove items from the cart.
-* The user need to press a "Checkout" button to calculate the total price of the cart.
+* The user need to press a button to calculate the total price of the cart.
 * The user interface is not styled.
 We have provided a [design in Figma](https://www.figma.com/file/VjvlYsZCoHNObTOk3OlCAn/BIDBAX-Tech-Interview-Assignment-Project-Tyr---Checkout?type=design&mode=design&t=cQyrqv3MRSe3R75V-1) that you can use as a reference.

 ### Requirements